Azure/azure-functions-dotnet-worker/samples/WorkerBindingSamples/README.md

-# Extensions Sample
+# Worker Binding Samples

-This sample project provides simple examples of how to use various extensions supported by the .NET Worker.
+This sample project provides simple examples of how to use various bindings supported by the .NET Worker.